russellgordon/icd2o-s2-2023-24/src/site/notes/Activities/Introduction to Generative Art.md

 After reviewing his algorithm (or recipe) use your understanding of how to create shapes using the `turtle` in Swift Playgrounds to write code that implements it.

-Think about how you might use functions while authoring your code.
+Think about how you might use functions and loops while authoring your code.